mixcode/https_capture/README.md

-# http_capture: What is this?
+# https_capture: What is this?

-A tiny HTTP/HTTPS MITM proxy utility to log, capture and save HTTP communications to files.
+A tiny HTTP/HTTPS MITM proxy utility to log, capture and save HTTP(s) communications to files.

 ## How to install